nithkr/Telephonic-Server/README.md

-# Telephonic-Server
+# Telephonic-Server-Asterisk
 How to setup telephonic server in linux (Centos)

-Telephonic Server Test
+Telephonic Server Asterisk